June 29, 2013 § Leave a comment

 Specifically, the first.
 “Whatever things are true.”
 True.
 I love what a rock-solid, concrete word that is.
 She fed me this verse over and over, and it has stuck with me ever since.
 Think on what is true.
 Search the Scripture and see.
 Is it true that God gives a young woman a husband when she’s become holy enough?
 When He decides that she loves Him enough?
 No. God’s ways are not our ways.
 We don’t really know what makes Him decide who gets a spouse.

 But wait.
 In a way, we do know.
 We know from Romans 8, from the whole testimony of Scripture, and from what we see looking back that God’s decisions are always whatever will bring glory to Himself, and whatever is best for His child.
 Without exception.
 So let’s meditate on that.
 Whatever God gives, and whatever He withholds, is the best possible action He could take on our behalf.
 God is not passive, waiting to give something good until we are worthy of it.
 He is always active, and the purpose is always our good and His glory.
 If I am without a spouse, then without a spouse is the state which God deems best for me and most glorifying to Him, and that will remain my state for as long as those things remain true.

 “For the Lord God is a sun and shield;

 Meditate on what is true and remember that even something we see as the lack of a good gift, is a good gift.

-To trust and love God for His own sake, to take with humility and thankfulness those gifts He gives, and to recognize, with that same humility and thankfulness, the gift of a gift withheld.
+Teach your young women, as young as possible, to trust and love God for His own sake, to take with humility and thankfulness those gifts He gives, and to recognize, with that same humility and thankfulness, the gift of a gift withheld.